AtlasSystems/Ares-Blacklight-Catalog/README.md

 **BaseUrl (string)**

 The base URL for the Blacklight catalog.
+This is the portion of the URL to the left of the ? when you perform a search.
 Default: blank

 **AdvancedSearchUrl (string)**